DavidGomezCabeza/CheShImP/README.md

   This toggle button switches the plain spectroscopic image from panel 13 to the overlay of the different voxels over a proton image (if selected in panel 2).
 As stated in the installation section, this overlay is generated using Python, so this should be included in the system path.

   ### 8.- Scaling Factor (zoom)
   This is a value that multiplies the spectra displayed in panel 17 to generate a zoom over the y-axis.
 By default, the value is 1.

   ### 9.- Line Broadening
+  Sensitivity enhancement technique to increase the signal-to-noise ratio by multiplying the original FID signal by a decaying exponential function.
+In this case, the value introduced in the box indicates the end point of the expoenet part for the exponential function with the form:
+  $$ e^{-LB:0} $$

   ### 10.- Chemical Shift Correction
   Amount of ppms that get added into the x-axis of panel 17 in case that a chemical shift correction is needed.
 The default value is 0, and the input accepts negative values.